MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 - **Microsoft in-region repair.** Send devices for repair and return shipping.
 Submit a repair request via the [Surface Management Portal](#surface-management-portal) or [Hardware Support Portal](#hardware-support-portal).
 To learn more, see [Microsoft in-region repair](microsoft-in-region-same-unit-repair.md).
 - **Authorized Service Providers.** Send devices to an Authorized Service Provider (ASP) who performs repairs on Microsoft's behalf.
 To learn more, see [Surface repair by Microsoft Authorized Service Providers](authorized-service-providers.md).

-> [!NOTE]
+> [!TIP]
-> Although these options can also be used for in-warranty repairs, we recommend commercial customers initiate in-warranty support requests via the self-serve portals, listed on this page.
+> Any of these options can also be used to service devices that are still in warranty.
+For example, you could opt to replace the hard drive yourself by following the instructions in [Customer self-serve repair](surface-customer-self-repair-surface.md).